qazbnm456/VWGen/README.md

 # Vulnerable Web applications Generator

-This is the Git repo of the `VMGen`, which stands for *Vulnerable Web applications Generator*.
+This is the Git repo of the `VWGen`, which stands for *Vulnerable Web applications Generator*.

 **Relevant links:**
  [Github](https://github.com/qazbnm456/VWGen)